mathunje/sbewh/README.md

 - Parallelized for efficient execution on HPCs
 - Implemented for the CPU and GPU

+We provide a variety of python scripts to visualize the high-harmonic spectrum, the density matrices, occupation numbers and other quantities of interest.

 ## How to cite our solver

 When using our solver for a publication, we kindly ask you to cite